yptsang/sg4lscm/README.md

-More serious games for fun and meaningful learning :)
+Welcome to this Serious Game Hub!
-Let's practice your SCM knowledge and skills!
+More serious games for fun and meaningful learning in the field of logistics and supply chain management:)